saveenr/usql-tutorial/window-functions/percentile-cont-and-percentile-disc.md

 | Cherry | 400 | Web | 250 | 200 |
 | Durian | 500 | Web | 250 | 200 |

+Look at the median for the `Web` vertical.

-For **PERCENTILE_CONT** because values can be interpolated, the median for web is 250 even though no query in the web vertical had a latency of 250.
+* **PERCENTILE_CONT** gives the median as 250 even though no query in the web vertical had a latency of 250.

-PERCENTILE\_DISC does not interpolate values, so the median for Web is 200 - which is an actual value found in the input rows.
+* **PERCENTILE_DISC** gives median for Web as 200, which is an actual value found in the input rows.